 - Over 100 “Housing First” supportive housing units created to house formerly chronically homeless individuals.

-- 300 households (including about 400 children) have been helped through the flexible homelessness prevention fund.
+- 325 households (including more than 350 children) have been helped through the flexible homelessness prevention fund.

 - Created LEADers, a group of people who are homeless or formerly homeless, who raise awareness and decrease stigma surrounding homelessness through community organizing, public speaking and holding leadership positions in the community.